Onchocerciasis: Manifestations, Risks, Complications, Medications

 4. It is your responsibility to inform the doctor about all the diseases you have and all the drugs and dietary supplements you take so that he can recommend an optimal therapy scheme to you.

-5. You must follow the doctor’s instructions concerning the dose and regimen strictly, otherwise, that may reduce the effectiveness of the course.
+6. You must follow the doctor’s instructions concerning the dose and regimen strictly, otherwise, that may reduce the effectiveness of the course.

-6. If recommended you must pass a repeated course in a year (or another period).
+7. If recommended you must pass a repeated course in a year (or another period).
 As a rule, one must pass several courses to fully get rid of the infection.

-7. Again, you must not leave the infection untreated as there is a high risk that it will lead to a complete and irreversible loss of sight in such a case.
+8. Again, you must not leave the infection untreated as there is a high risk that it will lead to a complete and irreversible loss of sight in such a case.

 What Are the Treatment Options?

-The most well-known and commonly applied formulation for onchocerciasis is the active substance Ivermectin for humans (which is widely sold online in the USA as Stromectol but is legitimately available under other trade names as well).
+The most well-known and commonly applied formulation for onchocerciasis is the active substance Ivermectin (which is widely sold online in the USA as Stromectol but is legitimately available under other trade names as well).
 For information, this drug has been actively used for mass therapy in African (and other) countries initiated by international organizations like the WHO or ESPEN.
 The point is that most regions affected by this infection also face severe problems with access to decent healthcare.
 Thus, they need help in controlling and eliminating such dangerous diseases.

 Now, let us provide a few facts about the medication mentioned: